decacis/godot-vr-non-vr/README.md

 The "RESTART WITH XR" button that shows up when running in desktop mode will close the game and restart with OpenXR enabled (only on exported projects).

 In the `main.gd` file, you'll see how to identify when OpenXR was requested, but it failed to start, and it fallsback to desktop mode when that happens.

+**Make sure to enable the plugin in your Project Settings.** A toggle will be added to the editor toolbar, next to Play, Pause, Stop, etc.